SirDroffilc/Voltizen-Meralco-IDOL-Hackathon/README.md

 # ⚡Voltizen

-> A unified "social utility" platform from Team BoltezV — Meralco IDOL Hackathon 2025.
+> A unified "social utility" platform that builds and improves upon select features of the Meralco App.
+This full-stack project was developed and submitted for the Meralco IDOL Hackathon 2025.

 Voltizen helps households move from "bill shock" to "bill control" by combining appliance-level consumption insights with community-driven maps and reporting.